Celebes crested macaque: Human interactions

-Because it devastates crops and fields, the Celebes crested macaque is hunted as a pest.
+Because it will consume crop plants, the Celebes crested macaque is hunted as a pest.
 It is also hunted to provide bushmeat.
 Clearing the rain forests further threatens its survival.
 Its situation on the small neighbouring islands of Sulawesi (such as Bacan) is somewhat better, since these have a low human population.
 The total population of the macaque on Sulawesi is estimated at 4,000–6,000, while a booming population of up to 100,000 monkeys is found on Bacan.

 A series of survey trips to Sulawesi and the Minahasa forest area were made in 2004–2009 by Vicky Melfi, who was European Endangered Species Programme (EEP) studbook holder for these macaques, based at Paignton Zoo / the Whitley Wildlife Conservation Trust.
 She monitored the population density, which had declined from over 300 individuals per square kilometre in 1980, to fewer than 20 to 60 individuals today.
 She founded the conservation programme called Selamatkan Yaki, or Save the Yaki, as this macaque is known in the local language, with local partners and other conservation organisations, including a number of European zoos.
 Both Newquay Zoo and Paignton Zoo are among a number of mostly European zoos which hold ex-situ breeding populations of this animal.

 Since 2006, the Macaca Nigra Project has been studying the biology and promoting the conservation of this species.
 The project, a collaboration between the German Primate Centre and the Bogor Agricultural Institute, is run by Antje Engelhardt, and located in the Tangkoko reserve, home of the biggest crested macaque population remaining in the species' original distribution range.

 Nevertheless, despite being critically endangered, crested black macaque are still unprotected outside of Tangkoko reserve, and they are regularly hunted and slaughtered.
 They are easily caught and killed, as they have no fear of humans.
 Crested black macaque is considered a delicacy by local residents.

 In 2013, wildlife cameraman Colin Stafford-Johnson spent time on Sulawesi, filming the monkeys at close quarters for a BBC documentary entitled Meet the Monkeys.

 In 2014, considerable discussion of copyright issues was generated by a 'selfie' photograph taken by a Celebes crested macaque.